GAWdessey/ReStart/Certificates/Readme.md

 As a collective, these certifications prove my proficiency in the four core pillars of cloud engineering: **Networking**, **Security**, **Storage**, and **Database Management**.

+## How I Apply These Skills
+These certifications are not just decorative; they are the foundation of the work found in my [Projects](../project/) directory.
+* I use my **Networking** knowledge to build the backbone of the 3D E-Commerce platform.
+* I apply **Security** concepts to protect every endpoint I deploy.
+* I utilize **Database and File System** expertise to ensure data is persistent, available, and fast.
+*
 ---

 ## Core Certifications